-4.3 Of the eleven individual trees, and groups of trees surveyed, one has been assessed as BS category B, nine have been assessed as BS category C with the remaining tree being assessed as BS 5837 category U.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the nineteen individual trees, and groups of trees surveyed, three have been assessed as BS 5837 category A, seven have been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.

+Category A 3 trees

-Category B 1 tree
+Category B 7 trees / groups

 Category C 9 trees / groups

-Category U 1 tree